petertorelli/iota_game/README.md

 % yarn dev
 ```

 And then open a browser at `localhost:3000`.
+See screenshot below.

 ## NodeJS app